tanishsaini1704/-Skillcraft-technology-internship-/README.md

 **#Dataset**

-The dataset used for this task is world_population_dataset.
+The dataset used for this task is https://data.worldbank.org/indicator/SP.POP.TOTL.
 This dataset contains records of population from the year 2001 to 2022.

 **#Tools and Libraries used**